 Wang Wei's work bears the imprint of his Buddhist views - nature and landscape feature heavily.
 The poems are often short (4 lines of 5 characters) and give an impression of a static scene rather than transformation.
 His poem ‘Spring Stream’ is typical of his style:

 Li Bai together with Du Fu are considered the greatest of the Tang dynasty poets.

-Eleven years older than Du Fu, Li Bai, also known Li Po, was born north of China and moved into Gansu and then Sichuan when a young child.
+Eleven years older than Du Fu, Li Bai, also known Li Po, was born north of China and moved to Gansu and then to Sichuan when a young child.
 Li Bai's grandfather was also a well-known poet.
 He is considered by some to have been named after the planet Venus as 李太白 Lǐ tài bái.
 He proved to be an able student but never took the examinations to become a government official.
 From Sichuan he traveled down the Yangzi River visiting friends.
 In 742 on the recommendation of a Daoist priest he was summoned before the Emperor Xuanzong.
 The emperor was impressed by his knowledge and philosophy and gave him an official position.
-He was eventually banished from court having upset a concubine and then backed the wrong prince in the An Lushan uprising.
+He was eventually banished from court having upset the famous concubine Yang Guifei and then backed the wrong prince in the An Lushan uprising.
 He was lucky to escape with his life and was banished to remote Yunnan.
 Eventually his banishment was annulled and Li Bai traveled around the Nanjing area.

 In style he went beyond the rules laid down by previous poets, often writing about drinking and drunkenness.
 His poems seem rooted in the everyday life of ordinary people.

 Du Fu stands out as one of the greatest of Chinese poets.
 Born in 712 close to Luoyang in Henan his ancestors were minor officials; Du Fu sought to follow the tradition by entering the Imperial service.
 For many centuries this meant a grueling study of Confucian classics to be tested in examinations.
 Because of political and stylistic considerations he did not pass the examinations; candidates were scored for precise recall of the classics not in creativity.